Gorilla LogoHome

 Below are some classic memory tasks:

 The Digit Span is a classic Short Term Memory (STM) task.
 Participants are asked to repeat back increasingly lengthy sequences of numbers.
 The longer the sequence they are able to recall, the greater the assumed STM capacity.
-Reference: Wikipedia
+Find out more about this task on our Digit Span page.

 Hebb Learning - TB1